Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math81/readme.md

 Average Nb of Removed Tests:1

 Running Nopol+UnsatGuided changes the original patch for 23 of the 30 seeds.
-The human patch involves multiple changes to the code, such as changes to if condition and for loop, 2 newly generated patches by running Nopol+UnsatGuided make changes to the same conditional statement, the original patch and other newly generated patches by running Nopol+UnsatGuided add a precondition to the same statement, we think they are incorrect.
-We observe failing EvoSuite tests for both the programs patched with the original Nopol patch and the new patches genertaed by running Nopol+UnsatGuided, which verifies our analysis.
+The human patch involves multiple changes to the code, such as changes to if condition and for loop, the selected newly generated patch by running Nopol+UnsatGuided make changes to a conditional statement, the original Nopol patch adds a precondition to the same statement, we think they are incorrect.
+We observe failing EvoSuite tests for both the programs patched with the original Nopol patch and the selected new patch genertaed by running Nopol+UnsatGuided, which verifies our analysis.